mvines/sys/README.md

 * Historical and spot price via CoinGecko for SOL and supported tokens.
 * Data is contained in a local `sell-your-sol/` subdirectory that can be easily backed up, and is editable by hand if necessary
 * Full Excel export, useful to hand off to a CPA or your entity's finance department.
 Sorry no TurboTax import!
+* Companion `sys-lend` program for basic stablecoin lending into MarginFi and Kamino

 ## Examples
 Explore the help system instead: